sagemath/sagewiki_to_gh-2022-10-10/bug19.md

-= Sage Bug Days 19: Seattle, WA =
+= Sage Days 40.5: Bug Days =

-== May 24-29, Wallace Falls Lodge near Seattle ==
+== May 24-29 2012, Wallace Falls Lodge near Seattle ==

 The aim of this workshop is to find and fix bugs in the Sage library.
 It will be held at [[http://www.wallacefallslodge.com/|the Wallace Falls Lodge]] an hour northeast of Seattle in the foothills of the Cascades.
+Previously known as Bug Days 19.

 === Logistics ===